Asthma - Adult

 - Avoid secondhand smoke.
 Do not allow anyone to smoke in your home.

 - Don't use a wood-burning stove or fireplace.
 This includes unvented gas fireplaces.

 - Avoid strenuous activity in cold weather.
 If you must, use a scarf or mask.
 It will help to warm the air before it reaches your lungs.

 Talk to your doctor about:

-- The right level of exercise for you
+- Right level of exercise

-- Ways to track your asthma to help identify and treat flare-ups right away
+- Ways to track your asthma

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.